MicrosoftDocs/VBA-Docs/api/Excel.Range.ConvertToLinkedDataType.md

 # Range.ConvertToLinkedDataType method (Excel)

-Attempts to convert all the cells in the range to a Linked Data Type such as [Stocks or Geography](https://support.office.com/en-us/article/stock-quotes-and-geographic-data-61a33056-9935-484f-8ac8-f1a89e210877).
+Attempts to convert all the cells in the range to a Linked data type such as [Stocks or Geography](https://support.office.com/en-us/article/stock-quotes-and-geographic-data-61a33056-9935-484f-8ac8-f1a89e210877).

 ## Syntax